Blue-ringed octopus: Conservation

 Currently, the blue-ringed octopus population information is listed as least concern according to the International Union for Conservation of Nature.
-Threats such as bioprospecting, habitat fragmentation, degradation, overfishing, and human disturbance, as well as species collections for aquarium trade, though, may be threats to population numbers.
-Hapalochlaena possibly contributes to a variety of advantages to marine conservation.
+Threats such as bioprospecting, habitat fragmentation, degradation, overfishing, and human disturbance, as well as species collections for aquarium trade, may be threats to blue-ringed octopus population numbers.
+Hapalochlaena may contribute to a variety of advantages to marine conservation.
 This genus of octopus provides stability of habitat biodiversity, as well as expanding the balance of marine food webs.
 Various species of blue-ringed octopuses may help control populations of Asian date mussels.
 Additionally, future research on tetrodotoxins produced by the blue-ringed octopus may produce new medicinal discoveries.

 In popular culture

 In the 1983 James Bond film Octopussy, the blue-ringed octopus is the prominent symbol of the secret order of female bandits and smugglers, appearing in an aquarium tank, on silk robes, and as a tattoo on women in the order.
-In the novel State of Fear by author Michael Crichton, a character uses a blue-ringed octopus as an assassination weapon.
-The Adventure Zone featured a blue-ringed octopus in its "Petals to the Metal" series.
+In the novel State of Fear (2004) by author Michael Crichton, a character uses a blue-ringed octopus as an assassination weapon.
+A 2015 episode of The Adventure Zone featured a blue-ringed octopus in its "Petals to the Metal" series.